Where should you invest your money? This is one of the most popular questions for anyone new to the investment world.

 5. Real estate:

 This is a low risk and high return investment.
-One of the best option available in a growing economy like India.
+One of the best options available in a growing economy like India.

 If you buy a property and hold it for 10-15 years, your initial investment can give multiple times returns.
 In many developing cities, the prices of a flat double itself just in 2-3 years.